EmanuelSamir/challenge-torre/README.md

 This is a simple repo that deploys some modules from a simple analysis to job data in UK.

+Check the following [site](https://lit-shore-78889.herokuapp.com/) where the app has been deployed.

 ## Installing